 Montenegro offers foreign investors low, fixed tax rates, a business-oriented economy, significant economic freedom, a stable currency (Euro), and openness to incentivize investors.
 Montenegro is a beneficiary of the Generalized System of Preferences program, which provides duty-free access to the U.S. market in various eligible categories.
 The Euro is the official currency in Montenegro, which stabilizes financial flows and results in lower transaction costs.
 This is an informal arrangement with the European Central Bank, and Montenegro is not part of the Euro Zone.
 Private ownership is protected by the Constitution and includes equal treatment of foreigners.
 The IMF has cautioned Montenegro that its economic system is vulnerable to external shocks due to its high public debt-to-GDP ratio.
-Montenegro’s public financial situation is relatively weak, with a debt-to-GDP ratio of 65.9 percent, with forecasts of growing indebtedness based on projected infrastructure development needs.
+Montenegro’s public financial situation is relatively weak, with a debt-to-GDP ratio of 70.9 percent, with forecasts of growing indebtedness based on projected infrastructure development needs.

 Montenegro attracts considerable interest from foreign investors.
-According to data released by the Montenegrin Investment Promotion Agency (MIPA), €6.6 billion have been invested in Montenegro since 2006 with the total inflow of FDI in 2016 of €640 million.
-Montenegro is a leading country in FDI, as measured by investment per capita in the region.
-Since 2006 it has averaged around 18 percent of GDP.
+According to data released by the Montenegrin Investment Promotion Agency (MIPA), EUR 8.8 billion have been invested in Montenegro since 2006 with a total inflow of FDI in 2018 of EUR 843.1 million.
+Montenegro is a leading country in FDI, as measured by investment per capita in the region and since 2006 has averaged around 15 percent of GDP.